 Now, a lot of car buyers select to buy vehicles via auto brokers.
 But is a professional car-buying agent worth the money when you can broker your own deal at the dealership?
 In most cases, it depends on what you should purchase, whether that be a new car, a used car, and a lease.
 It depends on how much you know about the finer details of car purchasing and how much time you’re willing to spend haggling at the dealership.
 You need to ensure you are covered with an affordable car insurance policy.
 The final consideration is the price.
-But if you hire an auto broker that’s worth its salt, the price of its services will seem minuscule compared to the lots of dollars you save on the deal.
+But if you hire an auto broker that’s worth their salt, the price of their services will seem minuscule compared to the lots of dollars you save on the deal.

 Types of Auto Brokers